Commission on Aging

 If you are receiving Section 8 or DuPage Housing Authority assistance, you are NOT eligible to apply for this program

-If you meet these 3 qualifications and would like to apply for Wheaton Housing Assistance, please complete the Wheaton Housing Assistance Application and submit with the required supporting documents to:
+If you meet these 4 qualifications and would like to apply for Wheaton Senior Assistance, please complete the Wheaton Senior Assistance Application and submit it with the required supporting documents to:

 - City of Wheaton